cloudbank-project/az-serverless-tutorial/content/nosql/_index.md

 # 0. Introduction

-In this tutorial we will set up a database (an 'empty container').
+In this tutorial we set up a database (an 'empty container').
 We then proceed to write records to this database, specifically information about the periodic table of elements.
 In a subsequent tutorial, we'll build an API providing public access to this database.
 This access happens without needing Azure account credentials.
 This is in effect a toy model of creating an open data resource that you might share with other researchers.